-However, in the event that the tax authorities decide that you are liable to pay wealth tax, they are entitled to collect arrears of payment over the proceeding 10 years.
+However, in the event that the tax authorities decide that you are liable to pay wealth tax, they are entitled to collect arrears of payment over the following 10 years.

 The French tax authority does have sight of all property transactions in the country so will be aware of the price you paid for a property.

-In 2017 an interesting court case demonstrated very clearly the determination of the tax authorities in taking on those who underestimate their assets, which you can read about at Wealth Tax Property Valuation Rejected.
+In 2017, an interesting court case demonstrated very clearly the determination of the tax authorities to take on those who underestimate their assets, which you can read about at Wealth Tax Property Valuation Rejected.

 The date for the tax declaration is normally around the end of May or early June each year.

 The declaration must be made by in accordance with the timetable for your income tax declaration.

 The form is Form 2042-IFI, in which you give the figure of your gross and net assets.

 If you are non-resident, and you do not have French income, you declare on Form 2042-IFI-COV.

 The previous Form 2725, for those with assets over €2.57m, has been abolished.